Portulaca

 Common purslane (Portulaca oleracea) is widely consumed as an edible plant, and in some areas it is invasive.
 Portulaca grandiflora is a well-known ornamental garden plant.
 Purslanes are relished by chickens.
 Some Portulaca species are used as food plants by the larvae of some Lepidoptera species including the nutmeg moth (Hadula trifolii).

+Some Portulaca species can undergo photosynthesis using the C4 or the CAM light-independent pathway as required depending on environmental conditions.